 - Elevate your legs for 5 minutes or so, getting them above your hips, or even better, your heart after prolonged standing or sitting.
 This allows pooled blood to drain out of the capillaries and veins.

 - Wear compression hose if you must stand or sit immobile for long periods of time.
 This is especially important for you if you work on your feet, like nurses, waitresses, cashiers etc. It’s also important for all of us when we travel and are stuck sitting for hours.
-Ideally I tell my patients to wear waist high support hose that provide 25mm Hg (the measure of how tight they are).
+Ideally, I tell my patients to wear waist high support hose that provide 25mm Hg (the measure of how tight they are).
 (Some people should not wear support hose.
 Talk with your doctor to see if support hose are safe for you to use.)
 Many of my patients ask me if it's ok to just wear knee high hose, but leg vein valve damage can occur as high up as the groin so I tell my patients to use waist high products.

-Maximize your leg muscles ability to ‘milk’ the blood you of your legs.
+Do exercises that buildup the size of your leg muscles.
+This helps to maximize your leg muscles ability to ‘milk’ the blood you of your legs.
 This means:

 - Work-out to get big, fit leg muscles.
 Good exercise options include walking and squats.
 Join a gym and ask them to give you exercises that give you kind of fit, firm muscles that make for big contractions with every leg movement during the day.

 - Wear flat shoes.
-Unfortunately high heels shorten the leg muscles and interfere with efficient contractile ‘milking’ of the leg veins.
+Unfortunately, high heels shorten the leg muscles and interfere with efficient contractile ‘milking’ of the leg veins.
 As often as possible, wear flats.

 - Avoid constricting your leg veins.
 Think of a leg veins like a garden hose; if you kink the hose water can’t flow.
 Your leg vein blood will have a hard time flowing up and out of your leg if you constrict the vein by crossing your legs or wearing constricting stockings that bind and ‘cut into’ the leg, effectively putting a ‘kink in your hose’.
 If your blood can’t flow out of your legs, it pools leading to valve damage and varicose veins.